-His most recent involvements include advising the Commonwealth on:
+His relevant involvements include advising the Commonwealth on:

 Immediately before joining the Commonwealth (in January 2018), Bill was the lead adviser to the Lendlease Group on all project structuring and development aspects of its Barangaroo South urban regeneration development project, including the renegotiation of its project arrangements with the NSW Government, and on the Crown integrated resort project.

 Corporate | Construction, development and infrastructure | Sovereign investments and development, including multilateral institutions | Privatisation and corporatisation | Procurement |

 Master of Laws (Hons), Victoria University (Wellington, NZ), 1983

 Bachelor of Laws (Hons), Victoria University (Wellington, NZ), 1980

 Bachelor of Arts, Victoria University (Wellington, NZ), 1978

 Australian Financial Review ‘Best Lawyers’ in Project Finance and Development, Construction/Infrastructure and Transportation, each year from 2009 to 2018